Bran Stark: Season 7

 Bran returns to Winterfell, which has been rebuilt and reoccupied by the remaining Starks.
 Jon Snow has traveled to Dragonstone to meet with Daenerys Targaryen, after which he is finally reunited at Winterfell with Sansa and Arya, who are both concerned by Bran's knowledge about their tribulations following Ned's execution.
-Littlefinger gives Bran a Valyrian steel dagger (the one used by Bran's would-be assassin in season one), which Bran passes to Arya.
+Petyr "Littlefinger" Baelish gives Bran a Valyrian steel dagger (the one used by Bran's would-be assassin in season one), which Bran passes to Arya.
 Meera leaves Winterfell to return to Greywater Watch; Bran's indifference to her departure makes her realize that Bran "died" in the Three-Eyed Raven's cave.
-For that reason, Bran remains aloof from his siblings as well.
+For that reason, Bran remains aloof from his siblings, as well.
 He uses his greenseeing abilities to discover Littlefinger's betrayal of Ned.
-When Sansa confronts Littlefinger about his treason towards House Stark, Bran corroborates the accusations leveled against him, and Arya executes Littlefinger at Sansa's command.
+When Sansa confronts Littlefinger about his treason towards House Stark, Bran corroborates the accusations leveled against him, and Arya kills Littlefinger at Sansa's command, avenging all the lives lost as a result of the War of the Five Kings.

 Samwell Tarly arrives in Winterfell and comes to visit Bran.
-Bran tells Sam his discovery that Jon is the bastard son of Rhaegar and Lyanna, but Sam mentions a former High Septon's record of annulling Rhaegar's marriage to Elia Martell so that he could marry Lyanna.
-Bran uses greenseeing to confirm that the marriage took place, and then revisits the vision of the Tower of Joy, discovering that Jon's real name is Aegon Targaryen.
-Bran declares that Jon is therefore the heir to the Iron Throne.
+Bran tells Sam about his discovery that Jon is the bastard son of Rhaegar and Lyanna.
+Still, Sam mentions a former high septon's record of annulling Rhaegar's marriage to Elia Martell so that he could marry Lyanna.
+Bran uses greenseeing to confirm that the marriage took place, then revisits the vision of the Tower of Joy and discovers that Jon's real name is Aegon Targaryen.
+Bran declares that Jon is, therefore, the heir to House Targaryen.